Trinity Blood: Manga

-The series was licensed for English-language release in North America by Tokyopop.
-Viz Media re-licensed the manga for digital-only release in 2014.
+The series was licensed for English-language release in North America by Tokyopop, who released twelve volumes from 2006 to 2010.
+Viz Media re-licensed the manga for digital-only release in 2014, releasing the same twelve volumes.
 In Australia and New Zealand, both the Chuang Yi and Tokyopop volumes are being released by Madman Entertainment through an importation agreement.

 Anime

-The Trinity Blood anime television series premiered on the satellite network Wowow on April 28, 2005 and ran through October 6, 2005, spanning a total of 24 episodes.
+The Trinity Blood anime television series premiered on the satellite network Wowow on April 28 and ran through October 6, 2005, spanning a total of 24 episodes.
 Directed by Tomohiro Hirata, it featured character designs by Atsuko Nakajima and music by Takahito Eguchi.
 The satellite channel Animax also aired the series in English across its networks in Southeast Asia, South Asia and South Africa, and in Spanish and Portuguese across its networks throughout Latin America, respectively.
 The series also aired in Malaysia on ntv7, in Australia on the Australian Cartoon Network's Adult Swim, and in Spain on Buzz Channel.

 Funimation, which owns the Region 1 license for the series, gave Trinity Blood a 90-minute US theatrical release to promote the series.
 The film was made by combining the first four episodes of the series.
 Named Trinity Blood: Genesis, the movie was released May 5, 2006 in conjunction with Anime Central in Chicago, IL, followed by a limited run in select theaters and at other anime conventions.
 The series was released on DVD in six volumes with English and Japanese audio and English subtitles.
 Each volume is available in a regular edition, a limited edition, and as part of the value priced Viridian Collection.
 They have also released the complete series as a complete series box set.

-The Funimation English dub of the series first premiered on Canadian television on the Razer network on July 6, 2006 and later in the United States as part of Cartoon Network's Adult Swim programming block on September 10, 2006.
+The Funimation English dub of the series first premiered on Canadian television on the Razer network on July 6, 2006 and later in the United States as part of Cartoon Network's Adult Swim programming block on September 10.
 These dubbed episodes have also been made available on Netflix and for purchasing through iTunes, with the option to buy individual episodes or the entire series.